 When you are in a negative energy balance, you are consuming less energy than your body needs.
-The scientific law of thermodynamics shows that energy also can’t be created, just transformed.
-So our body has to tap into its (fat) reserves to receive the needed energy.
+The scientific law of thermodynamics shows that energy also can’t be created, only transformed.
+So the human body has to tap into its (fat) reserves to receive the needed energy.

-Knowing this, you could eat just Twinkies, Oreo’s, Nutty Bars etc. and still burn fat.
+Knowing this, you could just eat Twinkies, Oreo’s, Nutty Bars etc. and still burn fat.
 Just by maintaining a negative energy balance, right?
 Students of Human Nutrition at the Kansas State University didn’t believe this and to be honest, I didn’t either.
-This goes against everything that has been told to us by “fitness experts”.
+This goes against everything the “fitness industry” has been telling us.

-To proof the validity of the energy balance, a professor of Human Nutrition at Kansas University State, Mark Haub, went on a 2 month diet.
-During this diet, around 70% of all the calories he ate came from junkfood, like powdered donuts.
+To anecdotally proof the validity of the energy balance, a professor of Human Nutrition at Kansas University State, Mark Haub, went on a 2-month diet.
+During this diet, around 70% of all the calories he consumed came from junk food.